What Is Good Irradiance for Red Light Therapy?

 Wattage describes how much electrical power a device consumes, not how much light energy reaches your skin.
 A high-wattage device with inefficient components or wide beam angles may deliver less irradiance at treatment distance than a lower-wattage, well-designed device.
 Irradiance at a stated distance is the only specification that tells you what your tissue actually receives during a session.

 Research suggests that irradiance below approximately 5 to 10 mW/cm² may not reliably trigger meaningful cellular response for most applications.
-At this range, the biological threshold for mitochondrial activation may not be consistently met.
 Consumer devices used at excessive distances or with very low rated output risk falling below this threshold, producing sessions that feel like they should be working but deliver insufficient dose.